 Baruch Spinoza (1632-1677) Jewish-Dutch philosopher.
-Spinoza was an influential rationalist, who saw the underlying unity in the universe.
+Spinoza was an influential rationalist, who saw an underlying unity in the universe.
 He was critical of religious scriptures, and promoted a view that the Divine was in all, and the Universe was ordered – despite its apparent contradictions.

-John Locke (1632 – 1704) English political philosopher Locke was a leading philosopher and political theorist, who had a profound impact on liberal political thought, around the time of the American and French revolutions.
+John Locke (1632 – 1704) English political philosopher, Locke was a leading philosopher and political theorist, who had a profound impact on liberal political thought, around the time of the American and French revolutions.
 He is credited with ideas, such as the social contract – the idea government needs to be with the consent of the governed.
 Locke also argued for liberty, religious tolerance and rights to life and property.

 Immanuel Kant (1724 – 1804) German philosopher.
 Kant’s ‘Critique of Pure Reason’ sought to unite reason with experience and move philosophy on from the debate between rationalists and empiricists.
-Kant’s philosophy was influential on future German idealists and philosophers, such as Shelling and Schopenhauer
+Kant’s philosophy was influential on future German idealists and philosophers, such as Shelling and Schopenhauer.

 Thomas Paine (1737-1809) English-American writer and political activist.
 He was a strong advocate of American independence.
 Paine wrote many articles supporting the ideals of republicanism.
-This was an important influence behind American and French revolutions.
+This was an important influence behind the American and French revolutions.
 Notable works include: Rights of Man (1791)

-Thomas Jefferson (1743 – 1826) American Founding Father and the principle author of The Declaration of Independence (1776) In this declaration, Jefferson laid out the fundamental principles of America, calling for equality and liberty.
+Thomas Jefferson (1743 – 1826) American Founding Father and the author of The Declaration of Independence (1776) In this declaration, Jefferson laid out the fundamental principles of America, calling for equality and liberty.
 He also founded the University of Virginia, and passed the Virginia Statue of Religious Freedom.

 Mary Wollstonecraft (1759-1797) – British author.
 Wollstonecraft was an early feminist.
 Her work, A Vindication of the Rights of Woman (1792) was a pioneering defence of women’s rights at a time of widespread inequality.